jimmy6616/Rotorflight-Ethos-LUA/README.md

 - or an ELRS 2.0.1 or newer receiver.

-- **If installing for ELRS please see the [seperate section](https://github.com/jimmy6616/Rotorflight-Ethos-LUA/blob/main/README.md#elrs-installation) at the bottom of this guide**

 **NOTE: Ff you have a radio with both eMMC and an SDCARD such as a X20Pro\RS you MUST install onto the SDCard**